CloverFeywilde/Strawberry-Academy/Isekai Core Rules - Sivia.md

 __**Pre-Combat**__
 - Combat in the Isekai Realm begins with a "Soft Check" of the Headmaster's choosing.
 Each player rolls a 6 sided dice with modifiers included to determine the turn order.
 If two or more players get the same role, then re-roll.
 If exactly two players get the same role, then flip a coin to see which goes first.
 - At this time, during Pre-Combat, the Headmaster can place special rules and restrictions on combat.
 This should be done sparingly, and should only be done to mechanically represent the story narrative.
 A typical example would include certain abilities and actions costing more or less.
-- Once turn order has been decided, everyone at the table will draw 7 cards from the Field Deck.
+- Once turn order has been decided, everyone at the table will draw 5 cards from the Field Deck.
 Once this has been done Combat can begin.

-__**Draw Phase**__
-The Turn Player starts by drawing a card from the Field Deck.

-__**Extra Draw Phase**__
-The Turn Player can draw a card from their own Player Deck.
-As a cost for doing this, they must first discard a card from their hand.
-Also be mindful that your Player Deck is:
-- Limited to 15 Cards max
-- Is a Limited resource and is difficult to refill.
-- Unless the Headmaster chooses, hands and Player Deck counts remain between combat encounters.

 __**Exchange Phase**__
 At this time, if your hand is lacking, you may ask your fellow Party Members for assistance.
 1 Card can be exchanged from the Turn Player's hand for another in another Player's hand.
 You can only do 1 Exchange per turn.
 Please follow the below guidelines for doing exchanges: